Zakinator123/Gear-Tracker/README.md

     - A MySQL database hosted by Pair Networks contains Outdoors at UVA's current website database, which has a 'Members' table.

 * Back-End: Flask app on AWS EC2 served with [uWSGI+nginx](http://flask.pocoo.org/docs/1.0/deploying/uwsgi/) on a [docker container](https://hub.docker.com/r/zakinator123/gear-app/~/dockerfile/) that installs all the dependencies needed for [MySQLdb, a python MySQL client](https://github.com/PyMySQL/mysqlclient-python).
 The Flask app is a JSON API which makes raw SQL queries to the AWS RDS instance as well as the Outdoors Club's MySQL database.
+HAProxy serves as an SSL Termination Proxy for the Flask App(Config file can be found [here](https://github.com/Zakinator123/Gear-App/blob/master/back-end/haproxy.cfg)).

 * Front-End: ReactJS application running on a different [docker container](https://hub.docker.com/r/zakinator123/gear-app-react/~/dockerfile/) deployed on the same EC2 instance.
 Contains AJAX calls to the Flask back-end above to populate data tables in the UI.
 Uses [Material UI Next](https://material-ui-next.com/).
+HAProxy serves as an SSL Termination Proxy for the React App (Config file can be found [here](https://github.com/Zakinator123/Gear-App/blob/master/front-end/haproxy.cfg)).
 <br/>

 ## The Automated Deployment System